The UCLA Re-Application Program (UCLA RAP) 2016-2017 Students. PhotoCredit: Thomas Luong,MS3 DGSOM

 Financial Responsibility and Assistance The David Geffen School of Medicine at UCLA, Re-Application Program is made possible by funding from the University of California Academic Preparation and Educational Partnerships and the David Geffen School of Medicine at UCLA.
 There is no tuition or enrollment fee for participation, however students are expected to meet the responsibility of their own living expenses for both sessions of the program, in addition to any tuition and/or fees for courses during the academic-year session.
 Participants may be eligible for a stipend depending on availability of funds.

-Jam Narte, B.S.
-Program Coordinator Diversity, Inclusion, & Outreach David Geffen School of Medicine at UCLA
+Jam Narte, MBA Program Coordinator Diversity, Inclusion, & Outreach David Geffen School of Medicine at UCLA

 Schedule an appointment